deed02392/webdev-curriculum/en-GB/lesson1/lesson1.md

 # Introduction { .intro}

-Today we are learning how to make web sites.
+Today we are learning what HTML is and how tags can be used to create simple web pages.

-# Let's Recap { .activity}
+# Classwork: Let's Recap { .activity}

 ## HTML
 Websites are written using __HTML__, which stands for __HyperText Mark-up Language__.